Reggie Theus

-Reginald Wayne Theus (born October 13, 1957) is an American basketball coach and former player.
+Reginald Wayne Theus (THEE-us; born October 13, 1957) is an American basketball coach and former player.
 He played 13 seasons in the National Basketball Association (NBA), where he was a two-time NBA All-Star.
 He is currently the men's basketball head coach and athletic director at Bethune–Cookman.
 He was the head coach for the NBA's Sacramento Kings and in college with the New Mexico State Aggies and the Cal State Northridge Matadors men's teams.
 He was also an assistant coach for the Louisville Cardinals under Rick Pitino.

 Early life

 Theus was one of four children of Felix and Willie Mae Theus.
 His parents divorced when he was four.
 His father had a janitorial business and died before Reggie's senior year in high school.
 For a brief period, Reggie ran his father's business after his death.
 Theus attended Inglewood High School in Inglewood, California.
 Growing up, he also attended Monroe Middle School in Inglewood.
 As a senior at Inglewood, Theus averaged 28.6 points and 15.5 rebounds per game.